MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-transfer-status-codes.md

 - A first task scan/migrate action can result in triggering a total of four transactions: the original transaction (run), and the three additional attempts (reruns).
 Six reruns can be triggered at the most: 3 for the initial scan, and 3 for the initial migration.

 **Canceling the transfer**
-- If a task is in "Queued" state, status code 600, 601 can be canceled.
+- If a task is "Queued", and has a status code of 600 or 601.
+OR
-- If the task is in "Running" state, status code 620, 300 can be canceled
+- If the task is "Running" and has a status code 620 or 300.

 **The last transaction ended in any of these status codes:**